CenterForOpenScience/Employee-Manual/index.md

 ##Dental Insurance

+COS will cover 100% employee premium costs under Anthem’s Blue View Vision plan and 50% of dependent and spouse premium costs.

+Open enrollment for vision insurance is in November of each year.

+Dental Insurance (full-time and part-time regular employees).
-COS will cover 100% of full-time employee premium costs and 50% of all dependent coverage under the Guardian Dental Insurance plan.These costs will be deducted from the employee’s paycheck pre-tax on a semi-monthly basis.
+COS will cover 100% of  employee premium costs and 50% of spouse and dependent coverage under the Guardian Dental Insurance plan.
+These costs will be deducted from the employee’s paycheck pre-tax on a bi-monthly basis.

-Dental insurance coverage will begin on the first day of the subsequent month in which employees are hired (i.e., hire date 06/15 - Insurance coverage will begin 07/01).

 Open enrollment for dental insurance is May 1 - May 31 of each year.

 ##Vanguard 401(k)

-COS staff who work at least 1,000 hours per year are eligible to participate in the company’s 401(k) plan.
+COS full-time regular, and part-time regular employees are eligible to participate in the company’s 401(k) plan.
 COS will offer a matching contribution of 100% up to 3% of pay and then another 50% up to 5% of pay (the full match will be 4% if participants elect to defer 5%).
-Employees are eligible for enrollment and immediate participation.
+Full-time regular and part-time regular employees are eligible for enrollment and immediate participation.

-New hires must notify the Office Manager via e-mail of their elective deferral contribution rate and whether their contributions are Elective Deferral (pre-tax) or Roth (taxed).
+Employees will be automatically enrolled into the plan at a traditional, elective deferral rate of 6%.
 Employees are able to modify their elective deferral rate at any time.
 If employees make changes to their contribution rates, they are to notify the Office Manager immediately via email as it impacts payroll.

 Employees may choose to participate in the plan at anytime or to withdraw their participation from the plan at anytime.

 ##Long-Term Disability

-COS will cover 100% of full-time employee premium costs under Vanguard’s long term disability plan.
-Full-time employees are eligible for entry upon hire date and will be automatically enrolled into the plan.
+COS will cover 100% of full-time regular employee premium costs under Vanguard’s long-term disability plan.
+Employees are eligible for entry upon hire date and will be automatically enrolled into the plan.
 Coverage will begin on the first day of the subsequent month in which employees are hired (i.e., hire date 06/15 - Insurance coverage will begin 07/01).

 ##Employee Manual Statement of Understanding